 It hurts when you have spent years pouring God’s truths into your children, and then you watch them turn away from it all.
 Often, when a child rebels, if as a parent we can work to win their heart back, they will turn around.
 Other times, however, you may do everything you can and should do as a parent, but they still walk away.

-If you have a wayward/prodigal child, you will be encouraged by the truths prodigal children teach us, shared in the post WAYWARD CHILDREN.
+If you have a wayward or prodigal child, be encouraged by the truths prodigal children can teach us that I share here with you.